SwethaManickavasagam/Verilog-AND/README.md

 # Verilog-AND
-This trove consists of verilog code,RTL,simulation output,testbench of OR gate in all three levels of modeling(gate level,data flow and behavioral model)
+This trove consists of verilog code,RTL,simulation output,testbench of AND gate in all three levels of modeling(gate level,data flow and behavioral model)

 gand - gate level verilog code